gururajbhupal/ECE3400-Team15/Milestone2/index.md

 ![mazeTraversalFinal](Media/maze_traversal_final.PNG)

-Our *setup()* code just initializes the servos and indicator LEDS, and our code to run in *loop()* is now just two simple function calls!
+To conclude, our *setup()* code just initializes the servos and indicator LEDS, and our code to run in *loop()* is now just two simple function calls!
 ![loop](Media/setup.PNG)  ![loop](Media/loop.PNG)